KeltonMVP/rules/docs/leaders/leader-rules.en.md

 - each accepted player must be given sufficient time to take the tests and have someone to take them with, <span style="color:var(--pink);">having a maximum of 72 hours from the acceptance of the application.</span> It is preferable to specify a contact person and a time slot for them to appear (<span style="color:red;">sanction: Leader Warn or Faction Warn if they are a tester</span>).

 !!! danger "Important"
-    In case the test is conducted incorrectly, <span style="color:red;">the tester receives a faction warn</span> and the candidate must retake the tests with another tester.
+    In case the test is conducted incorrectly, <span style="color:red;">the tester receives a faction warn</span> and the candidate must retake the tests with another tester and different set of questions.

     In situations where the candidate is active on the server but fails to find any tester to conduct the tests because they are inactive, the testing duration will be extended, and the Leader will be held accountable.

 #### <span style="color:#3baad5;">Theoretical Test</span>